VersesGitHub/aries-cloudagent-python/README.md

 ## Setup

-All of the necessary parameters are stored in a YAML found in the Docker folder.
+All of the necessary parameters are stored in a YAML.
 To create and run the agent in a Docker container, ```cd``` into the root folder and run:
 ```
 PORTS="8020:8020 8021:8021" ./scripts/run_docker start --arg-file ./verses_config.yaml
 ```